- 14-18 months (20% of your time must be spent studying off the job).

 |£1,244||£612 per year||£208 every three months||£70 per month|

 Awarding Body Fees*

 City & Guilds registration and certificate fees: £123.80

 * Awarding Body Fees are payable by all employers and recharged at cost and may be subject to change.

 Sources of financial help can be found on our student finance page.
 Before making any financial decision it is recommended that you seek advice from an independent source, for example the Money Advice Service.

 These are current figures and may be subject to change.
 The differences in course fees reflect the level of funding that is available as a result of government policies and priorities.
 These may be as a result of age, employment status, previous education achievements, or location for example, and are outside the control of CAW Business School.

 On completion of your apprenticeship you will have gained the confidence, practical skills and abilities to provide solid administrative support to your organisation.
-You may decide to look at studying to the next level by undertaking the Level 3 Advanced Apprenticeship in Medical Administration.
+You may decide to look at studying to the next level by undertaking the Business Administrator: Level 3 Apprenticeship (Medical Pathway).

 Learners who successfully complete an AMSPAR recognised qualification are eligible to apply to become members of AMSPAR and use post-nominal letters.